solliancenet/microsoft-mysql-developer-guide/02_IntroToMySQL/02_03_Azure_MySQL.md

 - Support for only the InnoDB and MEMORY storage engines; MyISAM is unsupported
 - The DBA role and the `SUPER` privilege are unsupported
 - `SELECT ...
 INTO OUTFILE` statements to write query results to files are unsupported, as the filesystem is not directly exposed by the service

+### Single Server

+Single Server is suitable when apps do not need extensive database customization.
+Single Server will manage patching, offer high availability, and manage backups on a predetermined schedule (though developers can set the backup retention times between a week and 35 days).
+To reduce compute costs, developers can [pause the Single Server offering.](https://docs.microsoft.com/azure/mysql/how-to-stop-start-server) It offers an [SLA of 99.99%](https://azure.microsoft.com/updates/azure-database-for-mysql-general-availability/).
+>**Note:** Single servers are best suited only for existing applications already leveraging single server.
+For all new developments or migrations, Flexible Server would be the recommended deployment option.
+> For a refresher on how the SLAs of individual Azure services affect the SLA of the total deployment, review the associated [Microsoft Learn Module.](https://docs.microsoft.com/learn/modules/choose-azure-services-sla-lifecycle/)

 ## Single Server and Flexible Server Comparison Table